 In these times, we are called.

-Darrick is a member of UU Class Conversation’s Advisory Group.
+Darrick has served as a member of UU Class Conversation’s Advisory Group.

 It’s Hard Work